marsrobot/mysql-ha-cluster/README.md

 - Support tuning the trade-off between writing performance and data persistence safety.
 - Replication only works for MySQL 8.
 - Better support of replication across internet.

+# Minor fixes
+- Needing to switch the mysql client to be based on Docker for easier usage.